dotnet/core-setup/Documentation/design-docs/native-hosting-assembly-load.md

   * What happens with the returned function pointers - unloading the underlying code would lead to these function pointers to become invalid, likely causing undefined behavior when used.
   * How to handle sharing - for performance and functionality reasons it would make a lot of sense to not load the same assembly twice - basically if the component loading API is used twice on the same assembly, the assembly is loaded only once and two separate function pointers are returned.
 Unloading may introduce unexpected failure modes.
 * Future interop considerations
-  * .NET Core WinRT components - we believe that this is very similar to `comhost` and thus should work with the current design
   * `NativeCallableAttribute` (DLL_EXPORT implemented in managed) - we believe that on Windows this would be close to `ijwhost` and on Linux/macOS we should be able to create something which uses `nethost`.
   * The proposed `nethost` API only supports calling static managed methods.
 If the use case requires exposing objects/interfaces some amount of infra work is needed to expose those on top of the proposed API.